algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 ---

-**Tourist**: People that aren't from the region, wanting to discover more about the culture and culinary habits of its inhabitants.
-They would use the application in their own language (or most common one) to discover new wines and cheese quickly during their journey.
+**Tourist**: People who aren't from the region, wanting to discover more about the culture and culinary habits of its inhabitants.
+They would use the application in their own language (or the most common one) to discover new wines and cheese quickly during their journey.

-**Locals**: People that live annually or partially in the region.
-They could use the application for recommendation in particular events such as weddings or party.
+**Locals**: People who live annually or partially in the region.
+They could use the application for recommendations in particular events such as weddings or parties.

-**Wine Amateurs**: People that likes wines and have knowlegde about them.
-They could use the application to know more about the different tastes of the wine, with what it suits best.
+**Wine Amateurs**: People who like wines and have knowledge about them.
+They could use the application to know more about the different tastes of the wine, with what suits it best.

-**Cheese Amateurs**: People that likes cheeses and have knowlegde about them.
+**Cheese Amateurs**: People who like cheeses and have knowlegde about them.
 They could use the application to know more about the different kind of the cheese and their best assortiment.

 ---